 An elbow sprain is a tear of any of the ligaments (which join bone to bone) in the elbow.
 Elbow joint sprains can occur suddenly through direct trauma or twisting.
 Or they may occur gradually over time through overuse, for example with repetitive throwing.

 The Ultimate Elastic Compression Elbow Support is the number one choice for elbow joint injuries.
-It provides compression through its tailored elastic design.
-It is thinner than neoprene and more comfortable to wear for extended periods of time.
+The tailored elastic design provides excellent joint compression.
+Being thinner than neoprene it is more comfortable to wear for extended periods of time.

 It is also ideal for general elbow swelling and Arthritis.